PNNL-Comp-Mass-Spec/fast.ssgsea/README.md

     ## [13] tools_4.5.2         evaluate_1.0.5      Rcpp_1.1.1
     ## [16] yaml_2.3.12         otel_0.2.0          rlang_1.1.7

-## Performance
+## Benchmarking

-Tests were performed on a desktop computer with an AMD Ryzen 5 7600X CPU running at 4.7 GHz, single threaded, to measure the runtime of fast-ssGSEA (`fast.ssgsea::fast_ssgsea`) and FGSEA-simple (`fgsea::fgseaSimple`).
+Benchmarking was performed on a desktop computer with an AMD Ryzen 5 7600X CPU (4.7 GHz), single threaded, to measure the runtime of fast-ssGSEA (`fast.ssgsea::fast_ssgsea`) and FGSEA-simple (`fgsea::fgseaSimple`).
 Different combinations of the number of gene sets, maximum gene set size, and the number of permutations ($\pi$) were